 In this chapter, we learned more about how jQuery Mobile enhances basic HTML to provide additional layout controls to our mobile pages.
 With dialogs, we learned how to provide a basic, quick, modal message to users.
 With grids, we learned a new way to easily layout content in columns.
-Finally, with the collapsible content blocks, we learned a cool way to share additional content without taking up as much screen space.
+We learned about collapsible content blocks-a cool way to share additional content without taking up as much screen space.
+We looked at popups, responsive tables, and finally, panel controls.